farlee2121/DevEssentialsBlog/_posts/2022-05-16-TestApi-and-Test-reuse-in-CSharp.md

 ## Motivating Context
 Suppose you're following [SOLID](https://en.wikipedia.org/wiki/SOLID) at the architectural level.
-This means a service pushes it's dependencies behind abstractions it owns and some later caller injects the concrete implementations.
+This means each service pushes it's dependencies behind abstractions that it owns and some later caller injects the concrete implementations.

 ![Dependency Inversion Diagram](../post-media/TestApi-and-TestReuse-in-Csharp/dependency-inversion.drawio.svg)